Why is it called Portland Rossini Club?

 Do you ever have guest performers?

 Sometimes we have guests who perform in an ensemble with Members.
-At the discretion of our Program Chair, guests are very occasionally invited to perform as soloists.
+At the discretion of our Program Chair, guests are occasionally invited to perform as soloists.

 Do you pay your performers?